andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_fMRI_Intro.rst

 For Macintosh users, an installation app has been created that will streamline the process.
 Once you have downloaded it `here <https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/install_instructs/steps_mac_app.html>`__, simply unpack the app and follow the instructions; I recommend keeping the default boxes checked.

-If you do not have any of the prerequisite packages, such as R or Homebrew, the entire installation can take 1-2 hours.
-When it has completed, open a Terminal, type “afni”, and then press return.
+If you do not have any of the required packages, such as R or Homebrew, the entire installation can take 1-2 hours.
+When it has completed, open a Terminal, type ``afni``, and then press return.
 You should see the graphical user interface open.
-Close it, and from the same terminal type “uber_subject.py” and press return.
+Close it, and from the same terminal type ``uber_subject.py`` and press return.
 You should see this window, which indicates that any Python-based programs should run without errors.

 .. figure:: Intro_AFNI_GUI.png